-- Fringe Theatres often can't afford to pay much for a sound designer but you'll get to meet a lot of people, and can be a useful way to build up design credits.
+- Fringe Theatres - Often they can't afford to pay much for a sound designer but you'll get to meet a lot of people, and can be a useful way to build up design credits.

 - Go to the theatre - press night parties offer good opportunities to meet people.
 But avoid hassling or stalking potential employers as that never goes down well.

-My first jobs came from going to a fringe theatre and asking to leave my business card on the office notice board - I got 14 fringe design jobs out of that alone, admittedly for next to no money!
+My first jobs came from going to a fringe theatre and asking to leave my business card on the office notice board - I got 14 fringe design jobs out of that alone, admittedly for next to no money.
 I spent 2 years working full-time in an office outside the theatre industry (in acoustics which has proved handy) to pay the rent whilst i did fringe designs.
 Then I did lots of technical jobs, operating shows, doing fit-ups, etc, to make contacts and to sell myself as a sound designer to industry people.
 It took about 5 years to get enough of a reputation to get jobs consistently so that I could design full-time.